Better Call Saul season 6: Release

 When the sixth season was ordered by AMC in January 2020, it was scheduled to premiere in 2021.
 However, in April 2020, Gilligan said that would depend on whether the cast and crew would be able to film in 2020 due to the COVID-19 pandemic.
 In February 2021, AMC confirmed that the sixth season would likely premiere in the first quarter of 2022.
 Gould's preference was to have all 13 episodes of the sixth season aired weekly and not for the season to be split in any manner; however, he noted that only AMC would decide the scheduling.

 Variety reported on November 4, 2021, that the season would air over two halves, which was confirmed on the official announcement date on February 10, 2022.
 Gould said the writers did not know the season would be split into two parts until AMC announced it.
 The first seven episodes began airing on April 18, 2022, with the first two episodes airing back-to-back on the same day.
 Fans who attended PaleyFest in Los Angeles on April 9, 2022, received an early screening of the season premiere.
 The last six episodes aired starting airing July 11, 2022; fans who attended Tribeca Festival in New York on June 18, 2022, received an early screening of the mid-season premiere.

-The seven-week break between both halves was shorter compared to the split final season of Breaking Bad, where the two halves aired a year apart.
+The seven-week break between both halves was shorter than the split final season of Breaking Bad, where the two halves aired a year apart.
 Splitting the season in two allowed the show to nominate each half of the season for different Emmy Awards ceremonies, as the first half was eligible for the 74th Primetime Emmy Awards in 2022, while eligibility for the 75th Primetime Emmy Awards began in June.

 Broadcast and streaming

-Each episode would air on AMC at 9:00 pm (ET) on Mondays, with the first two episodes premiering back-to-back on the same night.
-During the season's run, each episode would be available to stream the day they premiered on AMC+, AMC's streaming service which first launched in June 2020.
+Each episode aired on AMC at 9:00 pm (ET) on Mondays, with the first two episodes premiering back-to-back on the same night.
+During the season's run, each episode became available to stream the day it premiered on AMC+, AMC's streaming service which first launched in June 2020.
 The season premiere resulted in the biggest day of new subscriber sign-ups for AMC+, and by the mid-season finale episodic viewership on the streaming service rose by 61%.
 Upon the release of the series finale, the app experienced an outage, causing many users to be logged out.
 AMC later reported that first-day viewing numbers for the finale on AMC+ was four times as big as the season premiere, and called the series' final season the highest acquisition driver in the history of the streaming service.

 In certain international markets, like previous seasons, episodes were released on Netflix and other streaming services the day after their broadcast on AMC.
 The entire season was released on Netflix in the U.S. on April 18, 2023.